AiMiDi/C4D_MMD_Tool/README.md

 mmdtool for Cinema 4D.

-A plugin for Cinema 4D written in C++ used to import MikuMikuDance data into Cinema 4D.
+A plugin for Cinema 4D written in C++ is used to import MikuMikuDance data into Cinema 4D.

 ## Release

-At present, the main maintenance version is R21 and above.
+At present, the main maintenance version is R21 or higher.

 ## version

 version 0.2.0 Initial commit

 version 0.2.1 Fix the weight import problem and bone import problem